Typical operating mine site surveys cost $13,000 US per survey.

-PhotoSat surveying of operating mines usually requires that we commission a satellite constellation to collect photos of the mine site.
-These can be arranged on a twice monthly, monthly, quarterly or “on demand” basis.
+To survey operating mines to an accuracy of 15cm, PhotoSat commissions a satellite constellation to take stereo photographs of the mine site.
+These can be taken twice monthly, monthly, quarterly or “on demand”.

-PhotoSat surveys several mines where the operating areas extend well beyond 100 sq km.
-Larger mines benefit from economies of scale however surveys for them do cost more.
+PhotoSat surveys several mines where the operating areas extend well beyond 100 km2.
+Larger mines benefit from economies of scale.

 Contact us by phone or email or fill out the Request Proposal form for a cost estimate for your project.